juxt/yada/dev/resources/user-manual.md

 Usually, it is better to declare as much as possible about a resource prior to directing requests to it.
-If you do this, your resources will expose more information and there will be more opportunities to utilize this information in serendipitous ways.

-But sometimes it just isn't possible to determine everything about a resource prior to the request.
+If you do this, your resources will expose more information and there will be more opportunities to utilize this information in various ways (perhaps serendipitous ones).
+But sometimes it just isn't possible to know everything about a resource, up front, prior to the request.

-A classic example is serving a directory of files.
+A classic example is serving a changing directory of files.
 Each file might be a separate resource, identified by a unique URI and have different possible representations.
-Unless the directory is immutable, it isn't possible to predcit the number and nature of the files contained in a directory at the time of a request.

-For this reason, yada supports the notion of __sub-resources__.
+Unless the directory's contents are immutable, you should only determine the number and nature of files contained therein upon the arrival of a request.
+For this reason, yada has __sub-resources__.
+Sub-resources are resources that are created just-in-time when a request arrives.

+### Declaring sub-resources

 Any __resource__ can declare that it manages sub-resources by declaring a __:sub-resource___ entry in its __resource-model__.
 The value of a sub-resource is a single-arity function, taking the __request-context__, that returns a new __resource__, from which a temporary handler is constructed to serve just the incoming request.

-Sub-Resources are recursive.
-The resource that is returned from a __sub-resource__ function can itself declare that it provides its own sub-resources, _ad-infinitum_.
+Sub-resources are recursive.
+A __resource__ that is returned from a __sub-resource__ function can itself declare that it provides its own sub-resources, _ad-infinitum_.